Hong-production/auto-annotated-portfolio/content/pages/index.md

     backgroundSize: full
     title: I’m a photographer and artist.
     subtitle: >-
-      I am a freelance photographer who is also involved in various art-related projects, with a passion for capturing moments and attending meaningful exhibitions.
+      I am a freelance photographer who also involved in various art-related projects, with a passion for capturing moments and showing meaningful exhibitions.
     styles:
       self:
         height: auto